 Why Dark Glass Is the Right Choice

-What To Do With the Plastic Bottle You Already Have
+What to Do With the Plastic Bottle You Already Have

 If you currently have olive oil in a plastic bottle at home, use it up quickly.
 Do not store it for months.
 Keep it away from heat and direct light.
 And when you replace it, choose dark glass.
+For guidance on keeping any olive oil fresh once you have it home, read our complete guide to storing extra virgin olive oil.

 Frequently Asked Questions